People forget that the Bible also advocates liberty. Let’s see what we can discover from these historical, culture-bound

-- The church had no political power to demand the abolition of slavery either by law or by revolt, with a realistic chance of succeeding.
+- The New Testament church had no political power to demand the abolition of slavery either by law or by revolt, with a realistic chance of succeeding.

 - Paul said to individual slaves to get their freedom, if they could.

 - Paul and others envisioned a harmonious household, wherever masters and slaves were found.

 - Paul does indeed condemn the institution of slavery by condemning slave traders.
 If the slave trade had dried up, then the institution would have collapsed from the absence of “human commodities” or slaves.

 - In Paul’s epistle to Philemon, Paul pushed for the slave Onesimus’s emancipation because the master Philemon and slave Onesimus were in the same household.
 On a household, personal level, this took away one cornerstone of the institution of slavery, undermining it.

 - We can only speculate whether Paul urged freedom and equality in Christ in other households when the master and slave had converted.

 The overarching theme of Scripture is freedom, both in God relationally and in society.

 Here are some key verses: